 How Much Longer do You Need to Work?

 The second question is the financial question.
 Most people can’t answer how much longer they need to work because they haven’t actually factored in the income from selling their business into their retirement plan.
 I’ve talked to many practitioners who say they need to work two or three more years to make enough money for retirement.
 But many owners don’t realize they could reach their retirement goal by selling their business, and getting a couple of years worth of employment income as they transition out.
 That’s when you can literally see the lightbulb going on.

 So this is the most important thing you need to understand: you actually can get cash for your business and that should factor into your retirement plan.

 How Long do You Want to Remain as Part of a Transition?

+How long the owner wants to stay and work with the transition to the new ownership is a key factor in determining when to sell a business.
 Generally speaking, people will say, “Well I don’t know, I’m flexible.”
 Some people want to move to Arizona in six months, some others would actually like to wind down over a two, three, four, or five year period.
 All of those options are available to you, they just change the deal structure.
 Furthermore, the buyer needs to understand how long they have you as part of their transition plan.
 Ultimately, we tell our clients that the right time to sell is generally within 2 years of retirement.
 One year is taken up by the pre-deal timeline: it takes us about a year to sell your business.
 Then there’s generally a one-year post-deal timeline or post-closing timeline where you’re winding down your part of the business and transitioning it over to the new ownership.